RY997/Thesis/thesis.typ

 Considering the performance and robustness of the project, we decided to implement the second approach.
 However, due to time constraints, we did not achieve the new storage method.
 It will be included in future work.

 == Subsytem Decomposition
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: Describe the architecture of your system by decomposing it into subsys- tems and the services provided by each subsystem.
-Use UML class diagrams including packages / components for each subsystem.
-]

 As an integral subsystem of Artemis, Iris plays a pivotal role in enhancing the overall user experience by meticulously analyzing exercises and user requests to generate highly-targeted suggestions.
 Functioning in harmony with two other essential subsystems—namely, the Git service, responsible for managing the code repositories of the programming exercises, and Pyris, which acts as the intermediary for user requests and responses from the LLM—Iris forms a dynamic trio to empower Artemis with advanced capabilities.

 The Git service ensures seamless access to a comprehensive array of programming exercises, fostering a diverse and engaging learning environment.
 Meanwhile, Pyris acts as the communication bridge between Artemis and the LLM, efficiently handling requests and relaying responses in a timely manner.